 Singlife Debit Visa Card

 If you have a Singlife Account, you can also apply for the Singlife Debit Visa Card and it will be mailed to your residence in approximately 12 business days.
 There is zero annual fees and no additional forex fees payable if payment is made in foreign currency, i.e. Visa’s competitive exchange rate will be applied.
 If payment is made in SGD, it will be subject to dynamic currency conversion.
 The Singlife Debit Card can be conveniently locked and unlocked through the Singlife App and the customer will be able to view all transactions.
-Unfortunately, one is not able to make ATM withdrawals via the Singlife Debit Card yet.
+Receive instant notifications on your spending as well.
+At this moment, the Singlife Debit Card is unable to perform ATM withdrawals yet.

 Sign Up Online

-Heartland Boy thinks that this is good product for your first $10,000, the other being the Standard Chartered JumpStart Savings Account which Heartland Boy is too old to qualify.
+Heartland Boy thinks that this is good product for your first $10,000, the other being the more superior GIGANTIQ or the Standard Chartered JumpStart Savings Account which Heartland Boy is too old to qualify.
 Singapore citizens, Singapore Permanent Residents (SPR) and foreigners holding valid passes who fall between 18-75 years will be eligible for the Singlife Account.
-To sign up for the Singlife Account, one has to download the Singlife App first.
+To sign up for the Singlife Account, one has to download the Singlife mobile app first.
 It also incorporates MyInfo function which expedites the onboarding process.

 After your application is successful, you will be asked to make your transfer to a DBS Bank Account belonging to Singlife.
 For anyone who has queries, kindly contact Singlife customer service at its email address via firstname.lastname@example.org or via whatsapp at +65 6911 1111.